-ITEM 13 (continued) ATTACHMENT 2 3.6 Boarding Houses Schedules 1.6 The location of the premises is shown on Figure 1 - Location Plan.
-[INSERT LOCATION PLAN HERE] 2.
-DEFINITIONS 2.1 In this Plan of Management: (a) Building: means the building known as [INSERT ADDRESS]. (b) Business: means the operation of the building as a Boarding House (c) Common Room: means the room identified as the dining room on the approved plans. (d) Common Areas: means the common room, kitchen, laundry/bathroom, downstairs WC, first floor bathroom opposite the stairs, hallways and the stairs as identified on the approved plans. (e) Common Open Space Area: means the external communal area including the front yard, side yard, rear yard, ground floor patios and porches as identified on the approved plans. (f) Council: means City of Ryde Council. (g) Boarder, Lodger: means a person having the benefit of the use a nominated bedroom and the common rooms /areas within the building. (h) Manager: means the Manager engaged by the business proprietor. (i) Owner: means the registered proprietor/s of the building. (j) Room: means that part of the building occupied and used by a lodger.
+- 2.1 In this Plan of Management: - a.
+Building: means the the building known as [INSERT ADDRESS]. - b.
+Business: means the operation of the building as a Boarding House. - c.
+Common Room: means the room identified as the dining room on the approved plans. - d.
+Common Areas: means the common room, kitchen, laundry/bathroom, downstairs WC, first floor bathroom opposite the stairs, hallways and the stairs as identified on the approved plans. - e.
+Common Open Space Area: means the external communal area including the front yard, side yard, rear yard, ground floor patios and porches as identified on the approved plans. - f.
+Council: means City of Ryde Council. - g.
+Boarder, Lodger: means a person having the benefit of the use a nominated bedroom and the common rooms /areas within the building. - h.
+Manager: means the Manager engaged by the business proprietor. - i.
+Owner: means the registered proprietor/s of the building. - j.
+Room: means that part of the building occupied and used by a lodger.